ehking/vi_m/README.md

 python manage.py migrate
 ```

-Run migrations again whenever you pull new changes so newly added columns (for example, generation
+If you see errors like `no such column: videos_generatedvideo.generation_progress` when loading the
-progress and logging fields) are created in your local database and the dashboard can load without
+video list, it means your local SQLite database is missing the latest schema changes.
+Re-run the
-errors.
+`migrate` command above to create the new columns and retry the page.

 ## Create superuser